ionos-cloud/ionosctl/docs/commands/ipblock/add-label.md

 ## Description

-Use this command to add/create a Label on IPBlock.
+Use this command to add/create a Label on IpBlock.
 You must specify the key and the value for the Label.

 Required values to run command:

-* IPBlock Id
+* IpBlock Id
 * Label Key
 * Label Value